 before in the case of The Exorcist, I thought at least we should have a look and that the knowledge that we were having a look caused the distributor to come forward and ask for classification.
 Finally, we are reactive, we are not active.

-ever since, those who want to see it make a pilgrimage to Paris.
+since, those who want to see it make a pilgrimage to Paris.
 The unofficial line is that the most likely explanation is Kubrick got fed up with the film being a political football.
-It has also been suggested that Kubrick received death
+It has also been suggested that Kubrick received death threats to

 One shouldn't give too much status to what is called an unofficial line, the unofficial line is generally journalists sitting behind word processors wondering what to say and putting down the first thing that comes into their heads.